 The program also features modules, components and small-scale demonstrations for energy systems, water purification systems, and sensors to monitor the environmental conditions of the structure.
-In one such demonstration, Yale CEA collaborated with the Yale School of Engineering and Applied Science to co-develop building-integrated systems with solar-driven water collection and purification.
-At the UNEA-4 and UN- Habitat International assemblies we showcased our prototype Solar Enclosure for Water Re-Use (SEWR), using plant-based dyes developed at Yale Chemical and Environmental Engineering.
+In one such demonstration, Yale CEA collaborated with the Yale School of Engineering and Applied Science to advance building-integrated, solar-driven water collection and purification.
+At the UNEA-4 and UN- Habitat International Assemblies, we showcased a prototype Solar Enclosure for Water Re-Use (SEWR), which used plant-based dyes developed at Yale Chemical and Environmental Engineering.
 Both to purify water for drinking, and to indicate the safety of a water supply.

 Further to the UN partnership, The Ecological Pavilion project scaffolds a collaboration with the University of Nairobi’s Department of Architecture and Building Science.
 After a ten week residence at UNEP Headquarters, the pavilion has been moved to it’s permanent location on the grounds of the A.D.D. building, just off State House Road.

 The Nairobi Ecological Pavilion is currently exhibited at the University of Nairobi in Kenya.

 Yale CEA: Anna Dyson, Hind Wildman, Nick Novelli, Naomi Keena, Mohamed Aly Etman, Jefferson Ellinger, Mandi Pretorius, Sheldon McLoed, George Graham, Phoebe Mankiewicz, Christopher Preusch, Marshall James

 Yale School of Engineering & Applied Science: Jaehong Kim, Eric Ryberg